copyrite/LwotcMinimalText/XComGame.md

 ## Focus
 Gain Focus during missions, increasing stats, damage, and ability effectiveness.
 Focus can be spent on powerful abilities.
-* Templars begin missions weaker than other soldiers, but can become extremely powerful at higher Focus levels.
 * Focus is gained by attacking enemies with Rend (even misses count).

 ## Formidable